 - Transition Aboriginal students into their future learning, employment, and life experiences beyond the completion of their secondary program.

-For more information about School District No. 42's Aboriginal Education program, download the pamphlets attached below.
+For more information about our Aboriginal Education program, download the pamphlets attached below.